ankhone/D-wave/README.md

 # D-wave
-** This Repo is going to be for API with D-Wave systems 2000Q model quantum computer, focusing on connected to anubis back-end using python.
+** This Repo is going to be for LEAP API with D-Wave systems 2000Q model quantum computer, focusing on connection to anubis back-end using python and cloud system management for regulated Quantum virtual Machines.